navipartner/docs/content/en/docs/ecommerce/membership/how-to/membership_setup/index.md

 3. Open **Membership Settings**.
 4. Set **Use NaviConnect Credentials** to **Yes**.
 5. Select **Yes** in **Enable Module**, found in the **General** section.
-   With this selection, the membership itself, and the option for the end-user to sign up for the Loyalty program will be enabled.
+   With this selection, the membership itself, and the option for the end-user to sign up for the loyalty program will be enabled.
 6. Populate the following fields according to your business needs:

 | Option Name      | Description |